Back to Help CenterBilling & Plans

 Custom

-For editorial services, publishers, and institutions handling 500,000 words or more per year.
-Custom is invoice-billed against a purchase order, runs on an annual contract with volume discount, and includes a dedicated support channel.
+For editorial services, publishers, and institutions handling 1,000,000 words or more per year.
+Custom is invoice-billed against a purchase order, runs on an annual contract with volume discount, has no document-slot cap, and includes a dedicated support channel.
 The Custom tier is provisioned manually rather than through the self-serve checkout, so the next step is to contact the team.

 What counts as a billed word